 Bicycle-Guider Tip: Go for kids’ bike helmets with shorter rear ends that will allow your kids to lean their heads back completely.

-Almost all bicycle trailers have folding mechanisms that allow for easy storage or easy transportation.
+Almost all bicycle trailers for kids have folding mechanisms that allow for easy storage or easy transportation.
 However, not all folding mechanisms are the same and not all trailers fold to the same dimensions.

 High-end trailers usually have more sophisticated mechanisms that are easier to use.
 They also fold to smaller dimensions, which is something to consider if you have limited storage room.
 If you plan to transport your trailer regularly, it’s worth investing a bit more money in a more expensive model.